jarumihooi/aapb-evaluations/fa_eval/README.md

 This is the alignment of the text to time positions for transcription/closed-captioning.
 This tool processes human-annotated(`.tsv`) and machine-generated(`.mmif`) and outputs the evaluation results.

-To run the evaluation you will need matching predition `.mmif` and gold `.tsv` files
+To run the evaluation you will need matching prediction `.mmif` and gold `.tsv` files

 It is done by (tba).
 It is evaluated by (tba).